 Because of the way the brace formed a triangle, I was forced to lay in the same position for weeks.
 This is what my leg looked like just before the fixation came out.
 Still, it’s better to have a bruised leg than no leg at all.

-After that, I had another surgery in Greenville, SC, where they removed the external fixation and installed and internal fixation.
-The surgeons used two plates and ten screws to correct my tibia and fibula breaks.
+After that, I had another surgery in Greenville, SC, where they removed the external fixation and installed an internal fixation.
+The surgeons used two plates and sixteen screws to correct my tibia and fibula breaks.
 I was in a soft cast for weeks more.

 I work in digital marketing, so my job is 99% browser-based.
 I can work anywhere I have an internet connection.
 I was told not to try to come into the office while I had metal bars and screws sticking out of my skin.
 After that, they told me to come in only if I felt like it wouldn’t set my recovery back.

 A few days after getting the soft cast, I went back to the office and pretty much resumed living a normal life as best as I could.
 I even hosted a Friendsgiving and had people over to watch the Iron Bowl and feast on gumbo.